Saturday, Aug. 29, 2020

 “I feel confident we’re ahead of the curve on many of the national cries for new policies and reform,” Herold said Tuesday.
 The department has responded to “what people are demanding across the country — with the exception of the defund the police movement.”

 Boulder’s police budget was $38.6 million in 2020.
 The draft spending plan for the upcoming year is typically released in late August.
-City council will hold a study session on the budget Sept.
+City council will hold a A council meeting where members deep-dive into topics of community interest and city staff present r... on the budget Sept.
 8.

 — Shay Castle, email@example.com, @shayshinecastle